SymfonyCasts/symfony7/sfcasts/persist-join-entity.md

 ```

 We're selecting from that join table and yes!
 One entry
-for the one `Starship`, and the one `droid`.
+for the one `Starship`, and the one `Droid`.
 So far, so good.
 Refresh the
 homepage.
-Oh dear, another error!
-It's `[Semantical Error] line 0, col 55
+Another error! `[Semantical Error] line 0, col 55
-near 'droids WHERE': Error: Class App\Entity\Starship has no association
+near 'droids WHERE': Class App\Entity\Starship has no association
 named droids`.
 Looks like we've got a query issue on our hands.

 ## Fixing the Query Issue

 Time to roll up our sleeves and dive into
-`src/repository/StarshipRepository`.
-Our join here is having a bit of a
+`src/Repository/StarshipRepository`.
+Our join is having a bit of a
 meltdown.
-We're joining at `s.droids`, but `droids` property has left the
+We're joining on `s.droids`, but the `droids` property has left the
 building.
-We need to join on `StarshipDroids`.
-So let's change `s.droids`
+We need to join on `starshipDroids`.
+Change `s.droids`
-to `s.starship.
-StarshipDroids`.
-And for clarity, let's call it
+to `s.starshipDroids`.
+And for clarity, call it
-`StarshipDroid`, because that's what it really is.
-I like to keep things
+`starshipDroid`, because that's what it really is.
+Now count *them* instead
-singular, so we'll stick with `StarshipDroid` and simply count them instead
 of the nonexistent `droids`.

-With that sorted, we'll refresh the homepage and... we've got another
+With that sorted, we'll refresh the homepage and... *another()
-error.
+error!
 It's `Warning: Undefined property: App\Entity\Starship::$droids`.
-This is coming from our `ship.droidNames` in the homepage template.
+This is coming from `ship.droidNames` in the homepage template.
 We know
-that when we call `ship.droidNames`, it's calling
+that when we call `ship.droidNames`, it calls
-`StarshipArrowGetDroidNames` and we're still referencing the ghost of the
+`$starship->getDroidNames()` and we're still referencing the
 `droids` property.

 ## Making Magic Happen

-Now, let's sprinkle some Symfony magic dust.
-We'll fix this in a way where
-we only have to make changes in one file, and the rest of our application
-will just start working.
-Now that's what I call coding magic!
+Next, we're going to *hide* the join entity and make this work exactly
+like the ManyToMany relationship we had before.
+Magic!